SemirKardovich/MyWeb/README.md

 # MyWeb - Portfolio website

-## 💡 Idea :
+## 💡 Idea

-This project is a personal portfolio showcasing my technical and proffesional skills.
-I decided to have a website portfolio so that i can build it from scratch as well as show my skills in action.
-This project will allow people to easily learn more about me, see projects i worked on and as well as get in touch.
+This project is a personal portfolio showcasing my technical and professional skills.
+I decided to have a website portfolio so that I can build it from scratch as well as show my skills in action.
+This project will allow people to easily learn more about me, see projects I worked on, and as well as get in touch.

 ## Features